iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

   authorizedGroups = <comma-separated list of user groups>

-This property defines comma-separated list of user groups which are authorized to access the study.
-You can more about groups :ref:`here <user_dataset_groups>`.
+This property defines a comma-separated list of user groups which are authorized to access the study.
+You can see more about user groups :ref:`here <user_dataset_groups>`.

 phenoDB